vserova/book/pages/ch_objmgr.md

 #### CBioseq\_Handle important methods

--   <span class="nctnt ncbi-func">GetSeqId</span> - returns Seq-id which was used to obtain the handle or null (if the handle was obtained in a way not requiring Seq-id).
+-   `GetSeqId` - returns Seq-id which was used to obtain the handle or null (if the handle was obtained in a way not requiring Seq-id).

--   <span class="nctnt ncbi-func">GetSeq\_id\_Handle</span> - returns Seq-id handle corresponding to the id used to obtain the handle.
+-   `GetSeq_id_Handle` - returns Seq-id handle corresponding to the id used to obtain the handle.

--   <span class="nctnt ncbi-func">IsSynonym</span> - returns true if the id resolves to the same handle.
+-   `IsSynonym` - returns true if the id resolves to the same handle.

--   <span class="nctnt ncbi-func">GetSynonyms</span> - returns a list of all Bioseq synonyms.
+-   `GetSynonyms` - returns a list of all Bioseq synonyms.

--   <span class="nctnt ncbi-func">GetParentEntry</span> - returns a handle for the parent Seq-entry of the Bioseq.
+-   `GetParentEntry` - returns a handle for the parent Seq-entry of the Bioseq.

--   <span class="nctnt ncbi-func">GetTopLevelEntry</span> - returns a handle for the top-level Seq-entry.
+-   `GetTopLevelEntry` - returns a handle for the top-level Seq-entry.

--   <span class="nctnt ncbi-func">GetBioseqCore</span> - returns TBioseqCore, which is CConstRef\<CBioseq\>.
+-   `GetBioseqCore` - returns TBioseqCore, which is CConstRef\<CBioseq\>.
 The Bioseq object is guaranteed to have basic information loaded (the list of Seq-ids, Bioseq length, type etc.).
 Some information in the Bioseq (descriptors, annotations, sequence data) may be not loaded yet.

--   <span class="nctnt ncbi-func">GetCompleteBioseq</span> - returns the complete Bioseq object.
+-   `GetCompleteBioseq` - returns the complete Bioseq object.
 Any missing data will be loaded and put in the Bioseq members.

--   <span class="nctnt ncbi-func">GetComplexityLevel</span> and <span class="nctnt ncbi-func">GetExactComplexityLeve</span>l - allow finding a parent Seq-entry of a specified class (e.g. nuc-prot).
+-   `GetComplexityLevel` and `GetExactComplexityLeve`l - allow finding a parent Seq-entry of a specified class (e.g. nuc-prot).
 The first method is more flexible since it considers some Seq-entry classes as equivalent.

--   <span class="nctnt ncbi-func">GetBioseqMolType</span> - returns molecule type of the Bioseq.
+-   `GetBioseqMolType` - returns molecule type of the Bioseq.

--   <span class="nctnt ncbi-func">GetSeqMap</span> - returns Seq-map object for the Bioseq.
+-   `GetSeqMap` - returns Seq-map object for the Bioseq.

--   <span class="nctnt ncbi-func">GetSeqVector</span> - returns Seq-vector with the selected coding and strand.
+-   `GetSeqVector` - returns Seq-vector with the selected coding and strand.

--   <span class="nctnt ncbi-func">GetSequenceView</span> - creates a Seq-vector for a part of the Bioseq.
+-   `GetSequenceView` - creates a Seq-vector for a part of the Bioseq.
 Depending on the flags the resulting Seq-vector may show all intervals (merged or not) on the Bioseq specified by Seq-loc, or all parts of the Bioseq not included in the Seq-loc.

--   <span class="nctnt ncbi-func">GetSeqMapByLocation</span> - returns Seq-map constructed from a Seq-loc.
-The method uses the same flags as <span class="nctnt ncbi-func">GetSequenceView</span>.
+-   `GetSeqMapByLocation` - returns Seq-map constructed from a Seq-loc.
+The method uses the same flags as `GetSequenceView`.

--   <span class="nctnt ncbi-func">MapLocation</span> - maps a Seq-loc from the Bioseq's segment to the Bioseq.
+-   `MapLocation` - maps a Seq-loc from the Bioseq's segment to the Bioseq.

 See the [CBioseq\_Handle API reference](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCBioseq__Handle.html) for an up-to-date list of all methods.

 #### Bioseq-set handle

 The Bioseq-set handle class ([CBioseq\_set\_Handle](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=CBioseq_set_Handle)) is a proxy class for Bioseq-set objects.
-Like in Bioseq handle, most of its methods allow read-only access to the members of <span class="nctnt ncbi-class">CBioseq\_set</span> object.
+Like in Bioseq handle, most of its methods allow read-only access to the members of `CBioseq_set` object.
 Some other methods are similar to the Bioseq handle's interface.

 #### CBioseq\_set\_Handle important methods

--   <span class="nctnt ncbi-func">GetParentEntry</span> - returns a handle for the parent Seq-entry of the Bioseq.
+-   `GetParentEntry` - returns a handle for the parent Seq-entry of the Bioseq.

--   <span class="nctnt ncbi-func">GetTopLevelEntry</span> - returns a handle for the top-level Seq-entry.
+-   `GetTopLevelEntry` - returns a handle for the top-level Seq-entry.

--   <span class="nctnt ncbi-func">GetBioseq\_setCore</span> - returns core data for the Bioseq-set.
+-   `GetBioseq_setCore` - returns core data for the Bioseq-set.
 The object is guaranteed to have basic information loaded.
 Some information may be not loaded yet.

--   <span class="nctnt ncbi-func">GetCompleteBioseq\_set</span> - returns the complete Bioseq-set object.
+-   `GetCompleteBioseq_set` - returns the complete Bioseq-set object.
 Any missing data will be loaded and put in the Bioseq members.

--   <span class="nctnt ncbi-func">GetComplexityLevel</span> and <span class="nctnt ncbi-func">GetExactComplexityLevel</span> - allow finding a parent Seq-entry of a specified class (e.g. nuc-prot).
+-   `GetComplexityLevel` and `GetExactComplexityLevel` - allow finding a parent Seq-entry of a specified class (e.g. nuc-prot).
 The first method is more flexible since it considers some Seq-entry classes as equivalent.

 See the [CBioseq\_set\_Handle API reference](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCBioseq__set__Handle.html) for an up-to-date list of all methods.